donaldtranwins/school2career/README.md

 Summary
 --------------------

-The application is a college find.
-It allow you to search for colleges based on a series of filters.
-From either a list or directly from the goolge map, schools can be picked to pull up a page dedicated to just that school.
+The application is a college finder that allows you to search for colleges based on a series of filters.
+From either a list or directly from the google map, schools can be selected to pull up a page dedicated to just that school.
 This provides more in depth information about an individual school.

 Feature List
 --------------------

-• Filter schools by location, major, type of degree, school type and/or tuition.
+• Filter schools by location, major, type of degree, school type, and/or tuition.

-• See schools in list format as well as on a Google map.
+• See schools in list format, as well as on a Google map.

 • Google map repopulates schools when dragged or on zoom level change.